Kotey538/fast_robots.github.io/docs/pages/lab1.md

 ```

 ## Task 5: Looping GET_TIME_MILLIS command
-I developed a LOOP_GET_TIME_MILLIS that continuously retrieves the current time in milliseconds and sends it to the laptop for processing by the notification handler.
-The logic of GET_TIME_MILLIS was incorporated into a while loop, which ran until a specified duration was reached.
+I developed a `LOOP_GET_TIME_MILLIS` that continuously retrieves the current time in milliseconds and sends it to the laptop for processing by the notification handler.
+The logic of `GET_TIME_MILLIS` was incorporated into a while loop, which ran until a specified duration was reached.
+I also added a new command type to `CommandTypes` and the `class CMD(Enum)`.
 ```c
 case LOOP_GET_TIME_MILLIS: {
     int count = 1;